sebsto/amplify-ios-getting-started/code/README.md

 4. Attach an EC2 role to the instance

-   This is required to give processes running on your instances permission to access AWS resources in your account, such as Amazon S3 buckets, AWS SecretsManager secrets etc. It alos gives required permissions for Amplify to pull out it's resources and to the SQS Build agent to poll and post SQS messages.
+   This is required to give processes running on your instances permission to access AWS resources in your account, such as Amazon S3 buckets, AWS SecretsManager secrets etc. It alos gives required permissions for Amplify to pull out its resources (if you use AWS Amplify).

    Once the role is created, it can be attached to future instances that you will launch, without typing these commands.